Herr Jesu Christ, dich zu uns wend

 "Herr Jesu Christ, dich zu uns wend" ("Lord Jesus Christ, be present now!", literally: Lord Jesus Christ, turn to us) is a Lutheran hymn from the 17th century.
 Its hymn tune, Zahn No. 624, was adopted in several compositions.
 It was translated into English and is part of modern hymnals, both Protestant and Catholic.

 History

 The text of the hymn has been attributed to Wilhelm, Duke of Saxe-Weimar, but this authorship is doubted, as the attribution appears only in prints from the late 17th century.
 In Thuringia and Saxony, the hymn was sung on Sundays after the minister had entered the pulpit to deliver the sermon.
 In a 1668 print, the 6th edition of Lutherisch Hand-Büchlein (Lutheran handbooklet) it is assigned to Trinity Sunday (Am Fest der heiligen Dreyfaltigkeit).

 Text and translations

 The hymn was translated into Swedish in 1695 by Johannes Gezelius, with the title "O Jesus Krist, dig till oss vänd".
 The hymn was translated in the 1722 Psalmodica Germanica of Johann Christian Jacobi as "Lord Christ, reveal thy holy Face".
-Catherine Winkworth translated the hymn in 1863 as a communion song with the title "Lord Jesus Christ, be present now!"
+Catherine Winkworth translated the hymn in 1863 as a communion song with the title "Lord Jesu Christ, be present now!"
 The English translations below are those of Jacobi.